-To activate the custom login modules and realms, place the JAR files in the domain-dir/lib/classes directory.
+To activate the custom login modules and realms, place the JAR files in the domain-dir/lib directory or the class files in the domain-dir/lib/classes directory.
 For more information about class loading in the GlassFish Server, see Class Loaders.